Non-linear Dynamics and Primordial Black Hole Formation During Kination: Numerical Results

 Since during kination, the Hubble length redshifts as $H^{-1}\sim a^3$, while the wavelength of the mode redshifts as $\lambda\sim a$, we can approximate the horizon re-entry at

 This estimate assumes a consistent and well-defined notion of the scale factor throughout the simulation domain and evolution.
-To ensure this, we verify that the domain remains well-described by an FLRW spacetime.
+To ensure this, we verify that most of the simulation domain remains well-described by an FLRW spacetime.
 Following the methods of~\cite{Giblin_2016, Aurrekoetxea_2025} we evaluate the variance, $\sigma^2$, of the local expansion parameter.
 In scenarios where black hole formation is expected, we additionally monitor the variance of the conformal factor and compute their kurtoses, $g_2$\footnote{We use the natural estimator definition of where $\sigma$ is the standard deviation.
 Under this definition, $g_2=-3$ indicates absolute uniformity, $g_2=0$ indicates a normal distribution, and $g_2>0$ indicates a sharp peak in distribution.}, to assess deviation from FLRW behaviour near the onset of gravitational collapse.
-In the simulation shown in Figure~\ref{nonlinear}, we observe that both $\sigma^2_K$ and $\sigma^2_\chi$ remain in the range $\order{10^{-3}\sim10^{-5}}$ throughout the evolution.
+In the simulation shown in Figure~\ref{nonlinear}, we observe that both $\sigma^2_K$ and $\sigma^2_\chi$ remain in the range $\mathcal O(10^{-3}\sim10^{-5})$ throughout the evolution.
 We also find that $g_{2,\chi}\sim g_{2,K}\sim-1$ prior to the black hole formation showing platykurtic(or near uniformity) distribution.
-These results confirm that the spacetime remains an excellent approximation to FLRW before the onset of black hole formation.
+These results confirm that the spacetime remains a good approximation to FLRW prior to the black hole formation.

-In the example shown in Figure~\ref{nonlinear}, we estimate the horizon re-entry to occur at $a_{\mathrm{re-entry}}\approx14$ with $\langle \rhop\rangle\lesssim\langle \rhob\rangle$ and black hole formation at $a_{\mathrm{BH}}\approx22$ as indicated by the discontinuity in the energy density profiles.
+In the simulation example shown in Figure~\ref{nonlinear}, we estimate the horizon re-entry to occur at $\log(a)_{\mathrm{re-entry}} \approx 1.5$ with $\langle \rhop\rangle\lesssim\rhob$ and black hole formation at $\log(a)_{\mathrm{BH}}\approx1.9$ as indicated by the discontinuity in the energy density profiles.
 The first detection of an apparent horizon and the estimated mode horizon re-entry are separated by approximately 0.5 \efolds.
-We observed that this behaviour is consistent across all super-horizon modes we have tested.
+We observed that this behaviour is consistent across all super-horizon modes collapse we have tested.
+We note that while we can still attribute FLRW cosmological terms to the simulation, the simulation domain does deviate from a pure FLRW spacetime, making the precise moment of horizon re-entry difficult to define.

-As mentioned above, we aim to investigate whether the critical overdensity is robust for super-horizon modes that exhibit non-linear behaviour before horizon re-entry.
-We simulated a range of super-horizon modes with initial wavelengths spanning from $5H_0^{-1}$ to $2000H_0^{-1}$ and a non-linearity parameter $b$ ranging from $\order{10^{-2}\sim10^{-9}}$.
-We present the results in Figure~\ref{fig:delta_c}.